sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 #### Steps {#eks-steps}

-**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options around what can be configured.
+**1** – Create your override file and add in any configuration override settings you need—see [configuration](#configuration) for more information on override files and the options around what can be configured.

 We recommend adding the following values into your override file to configure Ingress to use [AWS Load Balancer Controller] to expose Sourcegraph publicly on a domain of your choosing, and to configure the Storage Class to use [AWS EBS CSI driver].
 For an example, see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/aws/override.yaml).